Ifrit-Fire/Custom-Indexes/README.md

 - Minimum weighting per constituent (_weight_min_)
 - Sort criteria (_currently market_cap_)

-All indexes are composed of both stock + crypto.
+All indexes can be composed of both stock + crypto.
 Both asset classes are treated equivalently during index construction.
 Constituents are filtered by liquidity, listing age, and asset type restrictions, then ranked by market capitalization.